SochaDev/sochadev.github.io/process.md

   group in and let's listen to their ideas some more.
   ![Illustration](http://placehold.it/284x150/e4e4e4/bbbbbb){: .illustration .bottom }
 1. _...meet-and-greet and brainstorming sessions follow, **{{ site.title }}**{: .brand }
-  charms all involved with their practical can-do and down-to-earth manner.
+  charms all involved with their practical can-do, down-to-earth manner.
 The proposed UX for the Rainbow Cannon in particular was a big hit..._{: .narrator }
 ![Illustration](http://placehold.it/284x150/e4e4e4/bbbbbb){: .illustration .bottom }
 1. {{ actor1 }} I feel very confident in **{{ site.title }}**{: .brand } and